-NEW YORK TIMES BESTSELLER • From the 2017 People’s Choice Award winner for Favorite YouTube Star comes the definitive guide to being a bawse: a person who exudes confidence, hustles relentlessly, and smiles genuinely because he or she has fought through it all and made it out the other side.
+#1 NEW YORK TIMES BESTSELLER • From the 2017 People’s Choice Award winner for Favorite YouTube Star comes the perfect graduation gift for every aspiring bawse who’s fought through it all and made it out the other side.

 Lilly Singh isn’t just a superstar.
 She’s Superwoman—which is also the name of her wildly popular YouTube channel.
 Funny, smart, and insightful, the actress and comedian covers topics ranging from relationships to career choices to everyday annoyances.
 It’s no wonder she’s garnered more than a billion views.
 But Lilly didn’t get to the top by being lucky—she had to work for it.
 Hard.

 Now Lilly wants to share the lessons she learned while taking the world by storm, and the tools she used to do it.
 How to Be a Bawse is the definitive guide to conquering life.
 Make no mistake, there are no shortcuts to success, personal or professional.
 World domination requires real effort, dedication, and determination.
 Just consider Lilly a personal trainer for your life—with fifty rules to get you in the game, including